ysthakur/fred/writeup/writeup.typ

+#set document(title: [CMSC499 writeup - Yash Thakur])
+#set heading(numbering: "1.")
+#show link: underline

+#align(center + horizon)[
+  #text(2em)[*Making lazy mark scan a bit faster by avoiding scanning some objects based on their type*]

+  #text(1.2em)[Yash Thakur]

+  CMSC499

+  12/13/2024
+]

+#pagebreak()
 #outline(indent: 0.75em)

 = Introduction

 One major problem with reference counting is the fact that it cannot free objects that are involved in reference cycles.
 Lazy mark scan is a cyclic reference counting algorithm that aims to fix this issue, but it requires traversing all objects reachable from any potential cyclic roots @lazy_mark_scan.
 This write-up describes a way to reduce the number of objects traversed by applying information about types known at compile-time.
-My project involved creating a language #smallcaps[fred] and implementing a runtime for it that takes advantage of this optimization.
+My project involved creating a language #smallcaps[Fred] and implementing a runtime for it that takes advantage of this optimization.

 = Background